<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <p>In digital electronics something that always catches me off guard is

-very specific analog behavior.
-I ran into one of those while working on
+on a very specific analog behavior.
+I ran into one of those while

 <p>An rtc based on timer interrupts on a microcontroller, displayed on a